-Hosta Blue Angel – Giant – 36″ tall, 48″ spread, light lavender flowers.
+Hosta Blue Angel – Giant – 36″ tall, 48″ spread, light lavender flowers, part-full shade.
 Gigantic, heart shaped, blue-green leaves are of thick, heavy substance.
 Leaf petioles stand upright holding the leaves horizontally, then cascade downward to form a huge mound of lush foliage.
 Slug resistant.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 3 | 4 | 5 | 6 | 7 | 8 | 9

 Flowers are shades of white.
 Hostas grow best in moist, well-drained, highly organic soils with a pH between 5.5 and 7.5.
 Sandy loam is better than clay because it provides more aeration for the roots.
 High-filtered or dappled sunlight is necessary for clean, healthy growth.
 Morning sun is tolerable and will help to intensify the leaf colors, but hot afternoon sun is usually deadly to hostas.
 They are most at home in shady, woodland settings and often work well as specimen or edging plants.